 - 19. The Investment Strategy sets out how the Council determines its capital investment priorities in particular in relation to corporate priorities taking into account the capital resources available including borrowing in line with the Council's approved Prudential Indicators.
 There are no additional resource requirements as a result of the refreshed Investment Strategy, but it does provide the framework for determining investment priorities for the Council from allocated capital resources. - 20.
 The sum of £100 million has been identified in the approved capital programme to enable investment of £20 million in each financial year until 2023/2024.
-Variations to these allocations are identified in the revised Investment Strategy and will require consideration and approval by Council.
-A full review of capital programme allocations will also be required as part of the butting determination process and this will be included as part of the budget setting report to Council on 5 February 2020. - 21.
+Variations to these allocations are identified in the revised Investment Strategy and this will require consideration and approval by Council.
+A full review of capital programme allocations has now been undertaken and a separate report on the agenda, entitled "General Fund Capital Programme Update and New Bids", includes the updated programme for the period 2019/2020 to 2024/2025 that includes the increased allocations. - 21.
 It is appropriate to reconsider the level of investment given the opportunities that exist in the market to support business plan objectives and to generate income to help support and sustain the ongoing delivery of priority services to the community.
 There is a balance of only £6.26 million available in 2019/2020 following the initial investment of prime commercial real estate at the Cambridge Science Park (a defined "Stream 1" investment in the approved Investment Strategy). - 22.
 Further similar prime and close to prime commercial real estate investments are currently available that are let on long leases to good covenants, but the Council does not have the financial allocation to proceed with many of these opportunities.
 There are also several investments that can generate regeneration or economic development benefits as well as positive financial returns for the Council (i.e. "Stream 2" investments in the approved Investment Strategy) but further consideration of the level of allocated funding will be required to enable these to proceed.